EvilFreelancer/ruGPT-3.5-training/README.md

 of the model into the GGML format.

 > Note: While the training settings for this model mirror those used
-> in [GigaSaiga](https://huggingface.co/IlyaGusev/gigasaiga_lora), but my model is enriched with two
+> in [GigaSaiga](https://huggingface.co/IlyaGusev/gigasaiga_lora), but my model is enriched with
-> additional datasets.
+> additional dataset.

 The primary objective of this repository is to reproduce the success achieved by GigaSaiga and to provide a detailed, step-by-step documentation of the training procedure.
 This initiative aims to empower and support the Russian-speaking